vasilakisfil/Introspected-REST/README.md

 As a result, unless we used a Linkset which we can't yet, the client would have to dereference all MicroTypes to figure out their caching properties.

-Over the past few years, we have seen an explosion of link types used along with `Link` header defined by [RFC 5988](https://tools.ietf.org/html/rfc5988).
+On a side note, over the past few years, we have seen an explosion of link types used along with `Link` header defined by [RFC 5988](https://tools.ietf.org/html/rfc5988).
 The authors of Introspected REST are skeptical with this trend and feel that the `Link` header should not be overused.
 For instance, having more than 5 links in the `Link` header feels that something is wrong, probably too many things